JuliaReach/ReachabilityAnalysis.jl/README.md

 ## Installation

-### Compatibility

-This package is compatible with the current stable release of Julia v1.3, with the long-term release v1.0.5 and with all intermediate versions.
-The package is expected to work under Linux OS, MacOS and Windows.
-If you find problems installing, do not hesitate to open an issue in the [issue tracker](https://github.com/mforets/ReachabilityAnalysis.jl/issues).

-Refer to the [official documentation](https://julialang.org/downloads) on how to install and run Julia in your system.

-### Installation

 Once you have installed Julia in your system, open a Julia session, activate the `pkg` mode (remember that to activate the `pkg` mode in Julia's REPL, you need to type `]`, and to leave it, type `<backspace>`), and enter: